 Are you feeling similar thoughts going back to work?
 And is it making you start to wonder if retirement might not be a bad idea?

-Our solution has been to create a hybrid retirement lifestyle – part income producing, part traditional retirement.
-It’s working for us because we are loving the mental stimulation, the challenge and the fun of learning new ways of doing things, but we are also still enjoying our travel, sailing and generally great lifestyle especially having time to spend with our gorgeous grandchildren.
+My solution has been to create a hybrid retirement lifestyle – part income producing, part traditional retirement.
+It’s working for me because I love the mental stimulation, the challenge and the fun of learning new ways of doing things.
+But I also still enjoying our travel, sailing and generally great lifestyle especially having time to spend with our gorgeous grandchildren.
 I guess I’m considering retirement, but on my own terms.

-The business commitments take up time, of course, but they don’t dominate our lives.
-It’s as if we have taken up a new hobby in our retirement, something like genealogy or writing a book, which many people do.
-It just happens that our “new hobby” is bringing in an income to enhance the lifestyle.
+The business commitments take up time, of course, but they don’t dominate my life.
+It’s as if I’ve have taken up a new hobby in our retirement, something like genealogy or writing a book, which many people do.
+It just happens that my “new hobby” is bringing in an income to enhance the lifestyle.
 Win-win!
-If you’d like to know more about the system we are using click on the banner below, to find out about this system from the perspective of two baby boomers who have done very well using the system.